Interim Guidance for Skilled Nursing Facilities During COVID-19

 - Substantial community spread in the area(s) visited or home county (≥10% county positivity rate or incident rate ≥100/100,000 incidence)

 - A gathering of more than 10 people

 - Failure of consistent universal masking for the duration of the outing

 - Failure of physical distancing from resident (for example, hugging or riding in a vehicle with unmasked persons).

 If a SNF wishes to expand the number of beds or convert closed wings or entire facilities to support COVID-19 patients or residents, first review

-PA-HAN 496, Universal Message Regarding Cohorting of Residents in SNF.
+PA-HAN 496.
 If the facility's planned strategy appears to conform with PA-HAN 496, submit a request to the Department's appropriate field office for approval.
 Each request will be considered on a case-by-case basis, and dialogue with the facility will occur to acquire all details needed for the Department to render a decision.
 To ensure the Department has the necessary information to enter that dialogue, include at a minimum the following information for the new or expanded space (if applicable) with the request:

 - Number of beds and/or residents impacted, including whether residents will be moved initially.

 - Whether the beds are Medicare or Medicaid (including proof of approval from the Department of Human Services to expand the number of Medical Assistance beds, if applicable).

 - Location and square footage (with floor plan and pictures, if appropriate).